egbakou/CreditCardCheckout/README.md

 ## Blog Post

-The blog post on the implementation of the design is coming soon !
+I have written a [blog post on the implementation](https://lioncoding.com/2019/10/11/2019-10-11-xamarin-ui-challenge-credit-card-checkout/) of the design over at [my blog](https://lioncoding.com).

 # Contributions